msub2/aframe-vr-character-controller/README.md

 # A-Frame VR Character Controller

 This is something I developed for my own use so that I could have a ready-made character controller with smooth locomotion, teleporting, snap turning, and smooth turning.
-It wraps the hand-controls, vive-controls, oculus-touch-controls, and windows-motion-controls components into an <a-controller> primitive, and makes use of glMatrix and aframe-teleport-controls.
+It wraps the hand-controls, vive-controls, oculus-touch-controls, and windows-motion-controls components into an <a-controller> primitive, and makes use of aframe-blink-controls for teleportation.
-I'll likely make more updates in the future, but this should be more than functional for now.

 ## Usage